What infrared sauna actually costs in Houston, TX.

 Full-spectrum infrared at 50-70C programmed within the WEF recovery suite, sequenced against training and biomarker context.

 What it's NOT: Single-session walk-in.
-Programmed as one modality inside the full practice.
+Programmed as one modality inside the full club.

 What WEF includes